objectivedynamics42/studio-one/RecordingNotes.md

 		Explode Pitches to Tracks

 ## Bouncing down Midi Tracks to Audio
-Right-click the track that you want to bounce down and select *Transform to Audio Track*
+Right-click the track that you want to bounce down and select *Transform to Audio Track*:

 ![Transform to Audio Track](https://github.com/objectivedynamics42/studio-one/blob/main/images/transform-to-audio-track.png?raw=true)

 For further examples see
 [this Presonus video on YouTube](https://www.youtube.com/watch?v=P4t4zngkrko)